Skip to main content

 Ontario Parking Ticket FAQs

 Yes.
-You can dispute a parking ticket - if it's worth it, it depends on the type of ticket, fine amount, situation, and other factors.
-Disputing a parking ticket will cost you additional time and money.
+You can dispute a parking ticket - whether it's worth it depends on the type of ticket, the fine amount, the situation, and other factors.
+Disputing a parking ticket will incur additional costs in terms of time and money.
 The process of dispute can vary from city to city.
 Check with your municipality about the required steps and seek professional legal advice.

 No, your driver’s license cannot be suspended for an unpaid parking ticket.
 However, the MTO will not allow you to renew your driver's licence until you pay for unpaid parking tickets.